 The tens should never be referred as an individual digit, must always have a reference to the tens place value.

 If children are struggling, take them back to earlier methods.
 Use dienes alongside the column method so children can visually see the relationship.

-LONG MULTIPLICATION
+LONG MULTIPLICATION Year 6 progression.

 Method 1 - partitioning